infinitered/open-source/Continuous-Deployment-Setup-React-Native.md

 # CircleCI CD Setup - React Native

-This document shows the steps necessary to set up automatic continuous integration testing and automatic Fastlane beta builds upon successfully merging a pull request.
+This document shows the steps necessary to set up CircleCI automatic continuous integration testing and automatic Fastlane beta builds upon successfully merging a pull request.

+Note: there is some experimental information about using Github Actions at [the end of the document](#Github-Actions-Setup).

 ## First Things First